 – Briton Belarmino/ Business Process Associate, DRT

 P.S.
-It’s better to have 8 hours of sleep than depend on 8 cups of coffee!
+Unique tip from all the punctuality tips we’ve gathered: it’s better to have 8 hours of sleep than depend on 8 cups of coffee!

 Lastly, always remember na mas okay nang dumating sa work nang maaga, at least may time pa para magpahinga kaysa sa late na nga dumating, pagod pa sa paghabol sa oras.